 One of the cheapest ways to get an instant room makeover is with paint.
-But picking the perfect paint color, especially for a bathroom; can be tricky.
+But how to pick the perfect neutral paint color, especially for a bathroom; can be tricky.

 Bathrooms can have weird lighting issues depending on whether or not they get natural light.
 If you’re trying to work with existing tile and floors, picking a neutral color to paint your bathroom gets extra hard.
 Read on to find out how to pick a neutral paint color for your bathroom you’ll love.